 While these items aren’t quite essential, they can provide functional value while also enhancing the customer experience.
 After you map out the costs for all of your key purchases, you can see what else you need and are able to afford.

 - Shopping carts/baskets

 - Security system (camera, alarm, merchandise protection)

 - Point-of-purchase (POP) displays in the center of your store

 - Stereo system or speakers to play music

 Point of sale (POS) system

 Whether it’s a stand for your tablet, a small mobile terminal, or a full register, your point-of-sale system is so much more than a tool for the essential task of processing payments.
 The best POS nails the basics while streamlining administrative tasks and tracking everything from sales reporting to customer engagement to inventory management.
+To maximise its potential, consider choosing a POS system that seamlessly integrates with your online store.
+Here’s how to get started choosing the one for you.
 Here’s how to get started choosing the one for you.